 The sixth and final criterion is a knowledge standard.
-If the person knows of the infringement, he or she should not be entirely exempt.
+If the person knows of the infringoment, he or she should not be entirely exempt.
 The level of knowledge required is critical.
 If the exemption were limited to actual knowledge, it would provide an incentive to look the other way and deliberately avoid learning of the infringement.
-At the other extreme, a general negligence standard would be too broad to the extent that it could be interpreted to impose an affirmative duty to investigate every transmission taking place through their services.
+At the other extreme, a general negligence standard would be interpreted to impose an affirmative duty to investigate, since service providers should not have a duty to investigate every transmission taking place through their services.

-Subparagraph (F) therefore adopts an intermediate standard: If a person becomes aware of information that causes suspicion, he or she should have some obligation to check further.
+Subparagraph (F) therefore adopts an intermediate standard: if a person becomes awaro of information that causes suspicion, he or she should have some obligation to check further.
 Such information may be obtained through the receipt of a notice from a copyright owner, or may be provided independently in the course of ordinary business.
-For example, a service provider who learns that a subscriber is operating a bulletin board called "PIRATES-R-US." or "POP MUSIC FOR FREE," and makes no inquiries and takes no further action should not obtain the benefit of this exemption.
+For example, a service provider who learns that a subscriber is operating a bulletin board called "PIRATES-R-US," or "POP MUSIC FOR FREE," and makes no inquiries and takes no further action should not do tain the benefit of this exemption.
 On the other hand, the service provider should not have to check sites or transmissions in the absence of obtaining such information.
 In other words, a red flag should not be ignored, but a provider should not ordinarily be required to go out and search for red flags.

 The bill incorporates these concepts in two clauses within paragraph (a)(1).
-Clause (i) of subparagraph (F) sets a general standard of "does not know, and is not aware by notice or other information indicating, that the material is infringing."
+Clause (i) of subparagraph (F) sets a general standard of "does not know, and is not aware by notice or other information indicating, that the material is infiringing."
 The language "is not aware" is a higher standard than "is in pos-session of facts," since a person may have facts within his possession, for example in a file somewhere, without being aware of them.
 The information need only indicate that the material is infringing, however; this would cover the type of red flag discussed above, and would not require such evidence as would be sufficient to establish infringe-ment in a court of law.
-A separate sentence ment in a court of law.
-Separate synicity that "[n]othing in [that clause] shall impose an affirmative obligation to seek information described in such clause."
+A separate sentence ment in a court of naw, A separate structure at the end of paragraph (a) states explicitly that "[n]othing in [that clause] shall impose an affirmative obligation to seek informa-tion described in such clause."
 In other words, the knowledge standard in the clause does not itself impose any obligation to monitor for infringement or to search out suspicious information.
 Once one becomes aware of such information, however, one may have an obligation to check further.
 The other way to meet the subparagraph (F) criterion is if the person is prohibited by law from accessing the material.
-For example, the Electronic Communications Privacy Act makes it unlawful to access private e-mail communications.
+For example, the Electronic Communications Privacy Act makes it unlawful to access private email communications.
 18 U.S.C. §2510 et seq.
 In such circumstances, the exemption would be available without reference to the person's level of knowledge.